gauntlt/gauntlt/README.md

         $ gauntlt my_attacks/*.attack some_other.file

-      For more attack examples, refer to features/attacks.
+      For more attack examples, refer to the [examples](https://github.com/thegauntlet/gauntlt/tree/master/examples).

 4. Other commands